 Pinterest is a social media platform that relies on curating images with the help of complex algorithms.
 Its development began in December 2009, and the closed beta version was launched in March 2010.

-All the startups on my list have been using Django since the very beginning of the development stage.
+All the startups on my list have been using Django since the beginning of the development stage.
 Unfortunately, as Pinterest rose to prominence, it began to suffer from Django ORM issues like Instagram.
-Its ORM was simply not fast enough - for example, making double and triple calls to a database ( during one of the PyCons, Instagram’s developers confirmed that these issues were fixed in Django 1.6).
+Its ORM was simply not fast enough - for example, making double and triple calls to a database ( during [one of the PyCons](Instagram’s developers confirmed that these issues were fixed in Django 1.6).

 As Pinterest grew, it first moved most of the logic to the database and then changed its framework from Django to Flask.
-Since late 2011, Pinterest has been using Flask and in January 2012, comScore reported that the site had 11.7 million unique US visitors, making it the fastest site ever to break through the 10 million unique visitor mark.
+Since late 2011, Pinterest has been using Flask.
+In January 2012, comScore reported that the site had 11.7 million unique US visitors, making it the fastest site to break through the 10 million unique visitor mark.

-The point about using Django is being able to quickly develop your product.
-A product that doesn’t has no chance to become big.
-All three of these amazing startups were built using this technology.
-That’s how they could quickly prepare and then deploy their products thanks to Django.
+The point about using Django is being able to develop your product quickly.
+A product that doesn’t have a chance to become significant.
+All three of these fantastic startups were built using this technology.
+Thanks to Django, they could quickly prepare and deploy their products.

 Disqus quickly grew with no issues and got millions of users due to the fast development process with Django that allowed quickly adding new features and keeping users interested.

-Instagram is thankful to the framework's community that nowadays supports the framework by contributing to it.
-If not for that community which worked so hard to make Django faster, Instagram might have fallen apart.
-Instagram’s developers once spent 10 months to update from Python 2.7, Django 1.3 to Python 3.5, Django 1.8.
+Instagram is thankful to the framework's community that now supports it by contributing to it.
+If not for that community that worked so hard to make Django faster, Instagram might have fallen apart.
+Instagram’s developers once spent ten months updating from Python 2.7, Django 1.3 to Python 3.5, and Django 1.8.
 That shows the value of new updates coming from the Django community.

-By now you should know why Django is such a popular framework organizations use for building web applications quickly and smoothly.
-There three examples display the key strengths Django brings to the table: accelerating the development process with a rich selection of ready-made components and the incredible dedication of its community.
+By now, you should know why Django is such a popular framework organizations use for building web applications quickly and smoothly.
+These three examples display the key strengths Django brings to the table: accelerating the development process with a rich selection of ready-made components and the incredible dedication of its community.

 - How to use Elasticsearch with Django